Cholesterol has been blamed for heart disease for decades. But is it really as bad for you as you think?

 New research is in, and cholesterol isn’t the culprit.

 But if it’s not the villain the medical community has made it out to be, then what is it?
 And what about the differences between “good” and “bad” cholesterol?
-Here are the basics of what you need to know in this simple guide to cholesterol.
+Here are the basics of what you need to know in this simple guide to good and bad cholesterol.

 Suffering from Diabetes or blood sugar imbalance?